 - 20+ student organizations with a health/medicine focus

-- 100-150 applicants to medical school per year (more than 70% of whom take a glide/gap year between Princeton and medical school)
+- 120-150 applicants to medical school per year (more than 75% of whom take one or more glide/gap years between Princeton and medical school)

 - 85-95% of applicants accepted to health professions school annually

 - Thousands of alumni health professionals in the Tiger network